 - Do not lay tools or metal parts on top of batteries, falling of which across the terminal can cause short circuit and uncontrolled current flow leading to spark blast etc. - Do not expose batteries to direct sunlight. - Do not use batteries of different capacities or make in one battery string. - Do not replace only part of the battery bank.
-If the system permits one or two defective batteries can be removed by adjusting the DC bus voltage accordingly, to be carried out by UPS OEM only. - Do not install batteries close to any heat generating equipment. - Do not overcharge the batteries. - Do not charge a damaged or frozen battery. - Batteries are to be replaced within the life span specified, in considerations of de-rating factors.
+If the system permits one or two defective batteries can be removed by adjusting the DC bus voltage accordingly, to be carried out by UPS OEM only. - ◆ Do not install batteries close to any heat generating equipment. - Do not overcharge the batteries. - To not smoke, cause a flame or spark in the immediate vicinity of the batteries. - Do not charge a damaged or frozen battery. - Batteries are to be replaced within the life span specified, in considerations of de-rating factors.